 Policing in Staffordshire and Stoke-on-Trent continues to evolve as the nature of crime continues to change.
 With fewer neighbourhood crimes such as burglary and theft but more crimes against the person, there is a greater focus on protecting people from harm.
 Complex issues such as child sexual exploitation, modern slavery, online fraud and managing public protests have become 'business as usual' for our police service with local police teams increasingly addressing issues caused by societal problems such as domestic abuse, missing persons, mental health concerns and substance misuse.
-In light of recent events nationally, people rightly want the police and other services to act urgently to reduce the threat of violence against women and girls.

 Protecting people from harm is an absolute priority and it is important that everyone in Staffordshire knows that this is being done well.
-However, people are frustrated that some of the fundamental police services that they value are being eroded.
-People expect calls to be answered quickly, for the police to respond rapidly and to deal effectively with problems in their area.
+However, people also expect their police service to understand their local concerns and to provide a high quality service.
+People expect their calls to be answered quickly, for the police to respond rapidly and to deal effectively with problems in their area.
+I will be working with Staffordshire Police to ensure that more people's experience, and perception, of the service is positive.